twilio-labs/socless/docs/deploying-socless.md

 # Introduction
-Socless is deployed using the [Serverless Framework](https://serverless.com).
+SOCless is deployed using the [Serverless Framework](https://serverless.com).

-Socless uses the Serverless Framework as its orchestration technology.
-All the core infrastructure that powers Socless is deployed via a single Serverless Framework application.
+SOCless uses the Serverless Framework as its orchestration technology.
+All the core infrastructure that powers SOCless is deployed via a single Serverless Framework application.
 Additional functionality (Playbooks, Integrations, Endpoints, etc) are deployed via their own Serverless Framework applications.
-This means that Socless is designed to be modular and is deployed as such.
-In this documentation, we'll deploy Socless' core infrastructure.
-Later documentation will cover the deployment of additional Socless modules like integrations.
+This means that SOCless is designed to be modular and is deployed as such.
+In this documentation, we'll deploy SOCless' core infrastructure.
+Later documentation will cover the deployment of additional SOCless modules like integrations.

 Pre-requisites